marcevrard/Eclipse-EGit/README.md

-# Eclipse-EGit
+# Eclipse – GitHub

 Tutorial to use Eclipse with GitHub through EGit

-# Eclipse – GitHub

 ####Marc Evrard